 This is where an offshore merchant bank account comes into its own.
 It is totally legal and operates in the same way as a US account for credit and debit card payments.

-You may be fortunate enough to operate a business that US banks consider to be in the low risk category.
-These merchant bank accounts attract lower charges and fees than for businesses operating in high risk industries.
+You may be fortunate enough to operate a business that US banks consider to be in the low-risk category.
+These merchant bank accounts attract lower charges and fees than businesses operating in high-risk industries.

 Things to watch for in merchant account fees:

-Monthly fee – Almost all merchants serviced by card payment processors pay flat rate monthly fee
+Monthly Fee – Almost all merchants serviced by card payment processors pay a flat-rate monthly fee

-Retention period – The balance of your funds, or a portion of them, will be retained.
+Retention period if High Risk – The balance of your funds, or a portion of them, will be retained.
 That is to protect the card processing service and bank against fraud and chargebacks.
-Ensure this does not impact too much on your cashflow requirements.
+Ensure this does not impact too much on your cash flow requirements.

-Open a merchant account today!
+Open a direct MID today!
 Click here to apply now.
 We will process your information and get back to you with a status update within 4-5 days.

-You can also speak with one our merchant bank account experts if you wish.
+You can also speak with one of our merchant account experts if you wish.
 Just call on 1-800-419-1772 and our friendly team of professionals will be delighted to answer all your queries.